Ashfield gang rapes

 The Ashfield gang rapes was a series of attacks involving indecent assault and rape which were carried out in Ashfield, New South Wales, Australia over a six-month period in 2002.
 Four Pakistani brothers and a Nepali student were convicted and imprisoned for the rapes.

 Perpetrators

 The Khan brothers were referred to in court reports by their initials only, as two of the brothers were 16 and 17 at the time of the crimes.
 The fifth defendant, Ram Shrestha, was a Nepalese immigrant and friend of the "K" brothers.
 As of July 2005, MSK was 26 years old, MAK, 25, MRK, 20, and MMK, 19.
-As of 2003, Shrestha, also referred to merely by his initials, IB, was 25.
+As of 2003, Shrestha, also referred to merely by his initials, S, was 25.

 The eldest, MSK, was married with a six-year-old son as of 2005.
 They had grown up in Pakistan and had been brought to Sydney in 2000 by their father, who provided them with a house in Ashfield.
 He unsuccessfully attempted in court to provide an alibi for his sons, and was facing perjury charges at the time of his death in November 2006.